kris-nova/me/README.md

  I want to build something.
 I miss the days of writing code with a good team of folks and working towards building something we are proud of.

- Real, concrete problems are probably the best way to attract.
+ Real, concrete problems are probably the best way to attract me.
 If your shit is broken, we should talk.

  #### Security